HigashiSan/Next-Generation-Character-Rendering/Eyes/README.md

 I also used real physics formulas to simulate eye refraction.And can adjust the distance between the pupil and cornea.

-Here you can see the effect with or without the refraction: https://user-images.githubusercontent.com/56297955/178553827-42efb41d-6e3d-4489-b139-b5beaffa46fe.mp4
+Here you can see the effect with or without the refraction https://user-images.githubusercontent.com/56297955/178553827-42efb41d-6e3d-4489-b139-b5beaffa46fe.mp4